 We understand that there are various questions facing international students when it comes to the job search.
 From disclosing visa status to subtle cultural differences in the US job search to finding employment in one’s home country or globally, it can feel overwhelming.
 Our team has compiled some of the most frequently asked questions to help students begin the job search.

 In the US, employers are not allowed to ask about a candidate’s age, race/ethnicity, gender, country of origin, religion, disability, or marital/family status.
 However, employers may ask questions related to work authorization.
-Common questions could be (wording may vary):
+Some common questions are:

-Your answer: YES.
-If you are on an F-1 status and eligible for applying for practical trainings; you may answer YES.
+Possible Answer 1: YES.
+If you have active F-1 status and are eligible to apply for Curricular (CPT) or Optional (OPT) Practical Training you may answer YES.

-If you are seeking internship and eligible for applying for Current Practical Training (CPT) and if there is space to provide additional information, you should indicate that you will be applying for CPT for the internship which enables you to work in the US without employer sponsorship as long as the position is relevant to your major for these specific dates: from XX to XX.
+Note: If you are seeking an internship and are eligible to apply for applying for Current Practical Training (CPT) and if there is space to provide additional information, you should indicate that you will be applying for CPT for the internship period.
+Utilizing your CPT benefit enables you to work in the US without employer sponsorship as long as the position is relevant to your major for the specific dates of employment (example: from XX to XX).

 OR

-Your Answer: YES, because you will require work authorization once your student immigration status ends.
+Answer: YES.
+You will require work authorization once your F-1 student status ends.

 There are many approaches to informing an employer.
-If a question is asked as part of the online application, provide an honest answer.
-See above-mentioned sample answers.
-If a question is not part of the application or asked by employer during an interview, it is recommended to briefly mention your work authorization status by the end of the first interview or possibly before the second interview.
-The strategy is to get familiar with your status and work authorization options and focus more on the strengths that you can offer as an international student rather than visa challenges.
+If a question is asked as part of the online application, provide an honest answer (see the sample answers above).
+If a question is not part of the application or is asked by the employer during an interview, it is recommended to briefly mention your work authorization status by the end of the first interview or – if possible – before the second interview.
+This strategy allows potential employers to become familiar with your work authorization options and allows you to focus more on the strengths that you offer as an international student rather than visa challenges.

 In essence, this is a great idea, however it is extremely difficult to create and maintain such a list.
 Many employers are unwilling to disclose this information directly and their policies are often changing which makes a list unsustainable and unreliable.
-Unfortunately, there is not a single easy way to identify opportunities, thus, a creative strategy is essential to identify eligible opportunities.
+Unfortunately, there is not a single easy way to identify opportunities.
+For these reasons, a creative strategy is essential to identify eligible opportunities.

 You may have concerns about whether employers in the US hire international students.
 Online research and networking can help identity “international friendly” organizations.
 As you conduct your research, consider the following resources: